 Both isolation and quarantine mean staying physically apart from others to avoid the spread of infection.

 Quarantine is for unvaccinated people who have been exposed to the virus.
 Unvaccinated close contacts (have been within 6 feet of an infected person for more than 15 minutes cumulatively) of infected individuals should quarantine for 10 days after your last contact with a person who has COVID-19 and monitor for symptoms for 14 days.
-Consider being tested for COVID-19 between days 5 and 7 after last known exposure.
+Test immediately after being notified of your close contact status.
+If you test negative, repeat testing between days 5 and 7 after last known exposure.
 Even if you test negative for COVID-19 or feel healthy, you should stay home and continue to monitor for symptoms since symptoms may appear 2 to 14 days after exposure to the virus.

-Detailed instructions for Quarantine at UNC and Isolation at UNC are available.
+Detailed instructions for quarantine and isolation at UNC are available.
 Students asked to quarantine or isolate for COVID-19 should connect with Campus Health if they are on or off campus.
 Campus Health will regularly communicate with students and can help coordinate testing, contact tracing, and on-campus services coordination as needed.
 Message Campus Health for advice at healthyheels.unc.edu or call 919-966-2281.

-- Stay home or in your assigned residence.
+- Stay home or in your assigned quarantine or isolation space on campus.
 Do not go to in-person work or school.
 Do not visit public areas.

 - If you need items, request others pick them up for you or have them delivered.

 - Frequently wash your hands with soap and water.
 Use hand sanitizer if soap and water is not available.

 - Check your temperature twice daily.
 Keep a log of health symptoms including temperature, presence of cough, or trouble breathing.